Melina-Jingting/RNN-Dynamical-Systems/README.md

 # N-Bit Memory Task with JAX and Equinox

 ## Overview
-This repo compiles my work evaluating dynamical systems on RNNs trained on various tasks
+This repo compiles my work evaluating dynamical systems on RNNs trained on the 3-bit memory problem

 ## Experiments so far:
 1. 3BitFF-dt-experiment.ipynb: The models are trained with varying time resolutions (`dts`) and evaluated on data with varying time resolutions (`dts`).
 We observe interesting dynamics when the model is trained on high resolution data and used to evaluate low resolution data.